Car Finance Claims

 Under non-discretionary commission arrangements, the dealer or broker received a fixed payment from the lender for arranging the finance, regardless of the interest rate charged.
 This type of commission did not allow the dealer to adjust the customer’s interest rate.

 Non-discretionary arrangements are less likely to have resulted in a car finance agreement being mis-sold.
-However, they may still be considered unfair if the commission was disproportionately large compared with the total cost of borrowing.
+However, they may still be considered unfair if commission was high in comparison to the total cost of credit (≥35%) and total loan amount (≥10%) or, if the lender had an exclusivity or right of first refusal agreement in place with the car dealership that may have limited your choice.

 Why might I have a claim?

-If some or all of the points below apply to you, you may have a claim:
+If some or all of the points below apply to you, and were not adequately disclosed to you, you may have a claim:

 The commission model used by your lender was a discretionary commission arrangement.